 - (1) My name is Professor Kustin.
 (My last name rhymes with "Justin".) - (2) Be sure to look at the class website often.
-If you don't know the address, send an e-mail to me at kustin@math.sc.edu - (3) Quiz 1 on Wednesday, January 19 is one of the assigned HW problems from 12.1 or 12.2. - (4) There is a list of assigned HW on my website. - (5) The HW is from

-Thomas' Calculus: Early Transcendentals by George B. Thomas, Jr. Custom edition for the University of South Carolina.
-Be sure to get access to these problems.

-- (6) There will be an Exam or Quiz essentially every other class.
+If you don't know the address, send an e-mail to me at kustin@math.sc.edu - (3) Quiz 1 on Wednesday, Jan.
+18 is one of the assigned HW problems from 12.1 or 12.2. - (4) There is a list of assigned HW on my website. - (5) The HW is from Thomas' Calculus: Early Transcendentals by George B. Thomas, Jr. Fifteenth Edition.
+The book was revised by Hass, Heil, Bogacki, and Weir.
+Be sure to get access to these problems. - (6) There will be an Exam or Quiz essentially every Wednesday.
 The exams and quizzes will be given at the end of class.
 When you finish your quiz or exam, take a picture of your solution for your records and give me your answers.
 I will send my comments back by way of e-mail.
 In general, I won't return papers. - (7) If you miss an exam or quiz or do poorly on an exam or quiz; don't worry about it.
 There will be plenty more chances for you to demonstrate competence.
 Be sure to learn how to do missed or wrong problem correctly.
-I'll surely ask about it again. - (8) I plan to post typed versions of the class lectures on my website.
-If you miss a class, the typed version of my lectures will be of some use to you.
-(They might also be of use if you attend class.
-Sometimes what I convey in class is not as articulate as what I type sitting at my desk.)
-I encourage you to form partnerships with your classmates and share notes that are taken from class.
-(Surely, there will be times that I think some something helpful to add as I am lecturing.
-In particular, my answers to student's questions will not make their way into the typed notes.)
-I do not mind if you take pictures of my lectures on the whiteboard. - (9) To make the class work, please do the following. - (a) Master every lecture. - (b) Do every homework problem. - (c) Ask questions.
+I'll surely ask about it again. - (8) I have posted a typed version of the class lectures on my website.
+I encourage you to study them.
+In particular, if you miss a lecture, then I strongly encourage you to study the lecture notes. - (9) To make the class work, please do the following. - (a) Master every lecture. - (b) Do every homework problem. - (c) Ask questions.
 There are many ways to ask questions: raise your hand in class, send me an e-mail, leave me a note (either in my office or at the front of the classroom), etc. Do whatever works for you. - (d) Learn from your mistakes. - (e) Don't give up.